ethersphere/SWIPs/SWIPs/swip-20.md

 - *API Stake accessor:*
   Changes are already done in swip-19, where we access stake values keyed with node address
 - *API support for withdrawal:*
-  API endpoint for excess stake withdrawal should be added to the client.
+  API endpoint for excess stake withdrawal should be added to the client. "withdrawFromStake" is a function to be called, no parameters are needed.
+- To get the value of possible stake to withdraw calling "withdrawableStake" function will return the value denominated in BZZ
 - "usableStakeOfAddress" will return effective stake value which is also used in the redistribution game, also we are changing this to "nodeEffectiveStake" function
+- There is also "migrateStake" endpoint, no parameters are needed.
+This will be used for possible future migrations.

-The client code should be amended to be compatible with new ABI for the staking contract.
+The client code should be amended to be compatible with the new ABI for the staking contract.

 ### UX recommendations